apache/struts-site/source/core-developers/xsl-result.md

 - `stylesheetLocation` (default) - the location to go to after execution.
 - `location` (deprecated) - the same as `stylesheetLocation` but it was dropped since Struts 2.5.
 - `encoding` - character encoding used in XML, default UTF-8.
 - `parse` - `true` by default.
 If set to false, the location param will not be parsed for Ognl expressions.
 - `matchingPattern` - a `Pattern` that matches only desired elements, by default it matches everything.
 - `excludingPattern` - a `Pattern` that eliminates unwanted elements, by default it matches none.

 `struts.xml` related configuration:

-- `struts.xslt.nocache` - Defaults to `false`.
+- `struts.xslt.nocache` - defaults to `false`.
 If set to true, disables stylesheet caching.
 Good for development, bad for production.

 ## Examples